hashicorp/nomad/website/source/docs/agent/index.html.md

 coding addresses and resolving them on demand.

 While a client is running, it is performing heartbeating with servers to maintain liveness.
-If the hearbeats fail, the servers assume the client node has failed, and stop assigning new tasks while migrating existing tasks.
+If the heartbeats fail, the servers assume the client node has failed, and stop assigning new tasks while migrating existing tasks.
 It is impossible to distinguish between a network failure and an agent crash, so both cases are handled the same.
 Once the network recovers or a crashed agent